podlove/podlove-specifications/podlove-deep-linking.md

 # Podlove Deep Linking #

 Podlove Deep Linking is a method for describing direct access to audio or video content in Podcast Feeds.
-It is a very simple extension to a feed that tells a podcast client how to link back to a certain point in time on the podcast's web site.
+It is a very simple extension to a feed that tells a podcast client how to link back to a certain point in time on the podcast's web site, as well as auto-play it.

 The same addressing scheme can also be used by web-based media players to construct links to specific points or ranges in the media, either by generating URLs for users to pass on or to be updated in the URL field of the browser.